pysat/pysatMadrigal/docs/supported_instruments.rst

 NGDC_AE
 -------

-An instrument for the Geophysical indices from NGDC, which include AE AL, AU, and AO.
+An instrument for the Geophysical indices from NGDC, which include AE, AL, AU, and AO.
 The :py:attr:`name` is AE due to the Madrigal naming conventions.
 The data set spans the years of 1978 through 1987, will all data saved in a single file.
 Because of this, you only need to download the data once and any desired